pingcap/blog/2017-09-15-rocksdbintikv.md

 Hi every one,  thanks for having me here, the RocksDB team.

 Today, I will talk about how we use [RocksDB](https://github.com/facebook/rocksdb) in [TiKV](https://github.com/pingcap/tikv).
 Before we start, I will introduce myself briefly.
 My name is Siddon Tang, chief engineer of PingCAP.
 Now I am working on [TiDB](https://github.com/pingcap/tidb), the next generation SQL database; and [TiKV](https://github.com/pingcap/tikv), a distributed transactional key-value store.
-I am an open source lover and I have developed some open source projects like LedisDB (BTW, the backend engine is also RocksDB), go-mysql, go-mysql-elasticsearch, etc…
+I am an open source lover and I have developed some open source projects like LedisDB (BTW, the backend engine is also RocksDB), go-mysql, go-mysql-elasticsearch, etc...

 ## Agenda